Policy in Social Context (11248.1)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-Students are strongly encouraged to attend and to participate in all tutorials.
-Students will be required to join groups in order to complete the second assessment item.
+Students are strongly encouraged to attend and to participate in all workshops.
+Students will be required to join small groups in order to complete the second assessment item.

 Required IT skills